A student-led facility study using ethnographic research tools reimagines the Student Activities Building at the University of Virginia.

-As such, students at the University of Virginia recently gathered for an immersive design workshop to reimagine the Student Activities Building (SAB), an aging 35-year-old performance and rehearsal space just west of the famed Academical Village and Grounds by Thomas Jefferson.
+As such, students at the University of Virginia gathered for an immersive design workshop to reimagine the Student Activities Building (SAB), an aging 35-year-old performance and rehearsal space just west of the famed Academical Village and Grounds by Thomas Jefferson.

 Facilitated by HGA, the team of students, designers, and researchers established a vision for SAB, including:

 - Develop insights about students’ relationship to SAB in the context of the Grounds.

 - Imagine ways of making SAB a successful, inclusive gathering place through the process of co-creating its architecture.

 The team created a unique research process to understand student input related to the University’s overall planning goals.